Interstate 59 in Alabama: "Malfunction Junction"

 The interchange of I-20/I-59 and I-65 in Birmingham, commonly referred to by residents and travelers as "Malfunction Junction", had seen repeated demands for reconstruction.
 The interchange required drivers to shift multiple lanes across the interchange.
 Also, because of numerous tight turns and sharp curves, it did not meet Interstate Highway standards.
 The design problems led to a large number of lane changing errors and vehicle accidents, massive congestion, and long delays.
 The interchange was originally designed to carry approximately 80,000 vehicles a day, but as of 2018 carried double that number, up to 160,000 a day.
 As it aged, the interchange started showing signs of deterioration and required repeated repairs to bridge rails and decks.
 Originally, ALDOT proposed several options in order to remedy traffic, such as placing I-20/I-59 on a separate 2.5 mi corridor to intersect I-65 at a different interchange, but that solution would have required construction of a 16-lane Interstate through Birmingham neighborhoods.
 After several failed proposals, ALDOT finally decided to rebuild the interchange altogether in three phases Phase 1 involved bridge and roadway improvements along I-65.
 Phase 2 comprised bridge additions and repairs, grading, draining, pavement, striping, and lighting.
 Phase 3 replaced the Central District Bridges (CBD) with segmental bridges for a cost of approximately $475 million.
 In 2018, I-20/I-59 was closed for 14 months in order to completely reconstruct the interchange with new vertical columns replacing the old elevated portions that traveled through the city's main district.
-The bridge closures were started on January 31, 2019, and around mid-January of 2020, the new interchange was completed and opened to traffic.
+The bridge closures were started on January 31, 2019, and around mid-January 2020, the new interchange was completed and opened to traffic.